Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/events/_index.md

 - National Senior Surf Championships
 - National Masters Surf Championships

 *Dates and locations for this season's competitions will be announced soon.
-Please check our Club Membership Cloud portal for the most up-to-date information.*
+Please check our [Club Memb ership Cloud portal](https://newquayslsc.clubmembership.cloud/) for the most up-to-date information.*